-Optimizing Vault Costs with serviceaccount_name
+Optimizing Vault Costs with serviceaccount_name for Identity Aliases

 Hashicorp Vault SaaS bills on client usage, and a client is everything from a user to a machine.
 More on this here.
 The problem is that when a developer removes a chart and redeploys it, vault will count the Kubernetes ServiceAccount as a distinct new app, which isn’t quite true, because it’s the same app we had before and we were billed for.

-parameter plays a critical role in defining how identity aliases are generated.
-By default, Vault uses serviceaccount_uid
+When configuring Vault with Kubernetes authentication, the alias_name_source parameter plays a critical role in defining how identity aliases are generated.
+By default, Vault uses serviceaccount_uid, but switching to serviceaccount_name can significantly reduce costs and simplify operations in certain scenarios.

-Here’s a breakdown of the pros and cons of using serviceaccount_name
+Here’s a breakdown of the pros and cons of using serviceaccount_name over serviceaccount_uid and how it impacts Vault’s cost optimization.
+Ref: alias_name_source

-Why serviceaccount_name
+Why serviceaccount_name Reduces Costs

 Lowered Alias Churn: